haohe/xpe_doc/manual/jwt.md

         <li>The signature is vefified with the shared secret key, if not valid, the token is discarded.</li>
         <li>The header is base64 decoded and the expiry time is compared with the current time.
 If it has elapsed, then the token is discarded. </li>
         <li>The header version is read and if it is not supported, then the token is invalid.</li>
         <li>The payload is based64 decoded and decrypted using the shared aes key.
 The first 8 bytes of the decrypted messages and the paddings are discarded.
+The value of the last byte is read.
+Note that the value of the last byte incides the number of paddings we need to further remove.
+For example, if the value is 8, we then need to remove the last 9 bytes.
 The remaining data is returned.</li>
 </ol>

 <h3>Body data structure when type is 1 (JSON) </h3>